 Dr. Delorme believes that Community Memorial Hospital should continuously improve and evaluate.
 Thanks to his philosophy and hard work, Community Memorial Hospital has been able to open five Family Health Centers in rural communities and achieve PCMH NCQA Level 3 designation for all of them.

 Senator Patricia M. McGee Award

-Andrea Haradon, AS, BA, MPA embodies all of the characteristics of the Senator Patricia M. McGee Award.
-Ms. Haradon has dedicated the better part of her career to improving public health practices and population health outcomes in the Finger Lakes region.
+Karen Madden embodies all of the characterics of the Senator Patricia M. McGee Award.
+Ms. Madden has dedicated her career to advocating for rural health on a national level.

 Outstanding Rural Health Program of the Year